Last Updated on April 5, 2022 by Scott Charleboix

 6. Lastly, after the plug-in gets installed, you’ll need to click on Activate.

-Yoast SEO Premium: This plug-in is at the top of the list for many different reasons.
+Yoast SEO Premium: This plug-in (used to be at the top) is at the top of the list for many different reasons.
 In order for your website to get traffic, there are a lot of factors for SEO (Search Engine Optimization).
 To the beginner, these facets can be overwhelming.
 But Yoast SEO will analyze your information and give you suggestions.
 It will let you know how well you fare to start getting those valuable clicks to bring website traffic your way.
+Given a choice between Yoast and Rank Math you get a lot more for free with Rank Math.

 Google Analytics for WordPress by MonsterInsights: What this plug-in does is allows you to see the usage of your website.
 Where your traffic is coming from and how they were directed to your website (i.e. thru Facebook, Pinterest, etc.).
 It also lets you know how long people were looking at your website.
 One of the most valuable things about this program is a new built-in feature called the Headline Analyzer.
 The title does just that, it looks at your headline and gives you a score.
 It suggests through the use of bank words called: power, emotional, and uncommon words to boost the likelihood of getting the headline clicked.